Artificial Intelligence: Key insights, data and tables

 Here’s what business leaders and policymakers need to know about AI and its uses in entertainment, healthcare, politics and more

 The large language model (LLM) revolution has brought an explosion of innovation in artificial intelligence (AI) and related technologies — and the social and cultural impact is already being felt.
 Ipsos is tracking the issues around data, trust, and adoption, in the U.S. and worldwide.
-Read on for a high-level look at the latest data — or check out the 2025 Ipsos AI Monitor for a closer look at global attitudes.
+Read on for a high-level look at the latest data, or check out the 2025 Ipsos AI Monitor for a closer look at global attitudes, and Insights to Activate: Bridging the AI Divide for insights on how to build better AI offers while maintaining consumer trust.

 Key takeaways